-But finding high-quality images for your blogs is not easy.
+But finding high-quality images for your web blog is not easy.
 You may google and find good images, but you run the risk of entering into a legal issue.

 Online copyright protection is so controversial and provokes much-heated debate.
 This is also true for illustrations and photos where copyright issues become particularly acute when visuals are used in advertising campaigns or in any other money-making opportunity.